 Rheumatoid Arthritis (RA): 5 Things to Know

 If you have recently been diagnosed with rheumatoid arthritis (RA), you may have many questions and concerns.
-While RA can develop at any age, those in their twenties and thirties typically begin to show signs of stiffness, joint pain and fatigue.
+RA can develop at any age and can begin to show signs of stiffness, joint pain and fatigue.
 This is caused when your immune system attacks the synovium (lining of the joints), producing painful inflammation.
 The seriousness of a person’s RA can range from mild, moderate or severe.

 RA is an internal inflammatory autoimmune disease.
 Others may not understand the level of your pain because it is not easily visible, such as a cast from a broken bone.
 You may appear fine on the outside but still be experiencing severe joint pain.
 Here we will answer some other questions you or others may have about your rheumatoid arthritis.

 Many people do not understand that there is a distinct difference between your rheumatoid arthritis and the osteoarthritis they often hear about.
 You have an autoimmune disease that can occur at any age.
 The typical arthritis that your grandmother may have had developed due to wear and tear on the joints after many years of use.

 It is important for those around you to understand the seriousness of your disease.
 Do not be afraid to explain your symptoms, may include:

 - Joint stiffness that tends to increase with inactivity or during the mornings

 Educating those around you will help them to better understand that even if they cannot see your inner pain, it is still real and does affect your well being.